Chris-Carty/React-Robinhood-Clone/README.md

-Created using data from the Finhub API & Axios: https://finnhub.io
+Created using data from the Finhub API:

+https://finnhub.io

 Firebase backend.